 Several types of message require more specific info abut their type: buttons, pots, LEDs and encoders.
 Subtypes are following:

+Potentiometers: Enabled (code 0) / Inverted (code 0x01) / CC # (code 0x02).
 All of these are pretty self-explanatory.
 Setting enabled bit to 1 enables the potentiometer, and 0 disables it.
-When potentiometer is disabled, it will not send any data.
+When poteniometer is disabled, it will not send any data.
 Setting inverted bit to 1 inverts the CC data coming from the pot, which means that usual 0-127 CC range transforms to 127-0.
 Useful when you reversed the power/ground lines on potentiometer.
 CC code can be anything from 0-127.

 Encoders: Same logic as potentiometers.